Moir\'e spintronics: Emergent phenomena, material realization and machine learning accelerating discovery: Moir e spintronics with twisted vdW magnets

 \subsubsection{Moir\'e magnetic exchange interactions}

 From the perspective of theoretical model, the magnetization of twisted vdW magnets can be modeled with the effective spin Hamiltonian modulated by the moir\'e potential

 where $\mathbf{S}_{i}^{l}$ denotes the spin operators at site $i$ in layer $l$; $J_{ij}^{l}$ and $J_{\perp} $ represent the interlayer and intralayer Heisenberg exchange interactions; $ \mathbf{D}_{ij}^{l}$ and $\mathbf{D}_{\perp} $ represent the interlayer and intralayer DMI; $K_{e}^{l}$ is the easy axis magnetic anisotropy in layer $l$; $\mathbf{B} $ is an external magnetic field.
-The last term $U$ contains additional interlayer or intralayer contributions, such as high-order Heisenberg exchange interaction \cite{Kartsev2020,Paul2020,Zhangs2023}, Kitaev exchange interaction \cite{Xuc2018,Takagi2019,Kims2022}, DMI from the substrate effect \cite{YangH2023}, dipole-dipole interaction (DDI) \cite{Wuhrer2024,DeBell2000,Lux2020} and so on.
-In contrast with conventional magnetism (e.g., FM and AFM states) described by a few simple magnetic exchange interactions, moir\'e superlattices with large-scale periodicity always contain more than tens of thousands of nonequivalent magnetic atoms, forming complicated interlayer magnetic exchange interactions ($ J_{\perp}$ and $ \mathbf{D}_{\perp}$).
-As a result, directly solving the moir\'e magnetic exchange interactions (MMEIs) in moir\'e superlattices with samll twist angles from the first-principles or density functional theory (DFT) calculations is very unlikely.
+The last term $U$ contains additional interlayer or intralayer contributions, such as high-order Heisenberg exchange interaction \cite{Kartsev2020,Paul2020,Zhangs2023}, Kitaev exchange interaction \cite{Xuc2018,Takagi2019,Kims2022}, DMI from the substrate effect \cite{Yangh2023}, dipole-dipole interaction (DDI) \cite{Wuhrer2024,DeBell2000,Lux2020} and so on.
+In contrast with conventional magnetism (e.g., FM and AFM states) described by a few simple magnetic exchange interactions, moir\'e superlattices with large-scale periodicity always contain more than tens of thousands of nonequivalent magnetic atoms, forming complicated interlayer magnetic exchange interactions ($ J_{\perp}$ and $ \mathbf{D}_{\perp}$) --- moir\'e magnetic exchange interactions (MMEIs).
+The strength and sign of MMEIs in moiré superlattices are primarily governed by the local atomic registry (stacking geometry), which varies periodically with the moir\'e wavelength modulated by twist angle ($\lambda \propto 1/\theta $) \cite{Weston2020,Zhangc2017,Huangm2023}.
+Besides, intrinsic material properties (e.g., orbital overlap, magnetic anisotropy) and external factors such as pressure, strain or electric field modulate the coupling strength at specific stacking geometries \cite{Dengy2018,Wangz2018,Huangb2018,Jiangs2018,Lit2019,Kapfer2023}.
+Substrate effects can also introduce additional interlayer DMI and modify anisotropy \cite{Yangh2023,Yangb2023}.
+As a result, directly solving the MMEIs in moir\'e superlattices with samll twist angles from the first-principles or density functional theory (DFT) calculations is very unlikely.
 To date, a perfect theoretical formalism has not yet been discovered to make an accurate comparison of the results observed in experiments, owing to extremely complex interlayer interactions and twist-angle sensitivity.
 However, developing an effective spin Hamiltonian comprising reasonable MMEI parameters in moir\'e superlattices plays a crucial role to unveil the mystery of moir\'e magnetism in twisted 2D magnets.